pcardune/handlebars-loader/README.md

 The following query options are supported:
  - *helperDirs*: Defines additional directories to be searched for helpers.
 Allows helpers to be defined in a directory and used globally without relative paths.
+ - *runtime*: Specify the path to the handlebars runtime library.
+Defaults to look under the local handlebars npm module, i.e. `handlebars/runtime`.
  - *extensions*: Searches for templates with alternate extensions.
 Defaults are .handlebars, .hbs, and '' (no extension).
  - *inlineRequires*: Defines a regex that identifies strings within helper/partial parameters that should be replaced by inline require statements.